Friday, January 27, 2017

 South Dakota: Desmond Miles of Assassin's Creed.

 Tennessee: Miley Stewart of Hannah Montana.
 It is a sad state of affairs that a State with such a rich history of real people hasn't produced a character with a higher profile.
 Granted, most of the stories about Davy Crockett were were baloney, but he was a real person.
+And, as far as I know, neither DC nor Marvel has ever put a superhero in Memphis or Nashville.

 Texas: J.R.
 Ewing of Dallas.

-Utah: Dean Moriarty of On the Road.
+Utah: Dean Moriarty of Jack Kerouac's On the Road.
+Kerouac based him on his friend Neal Casady.

-Washington: Frasier Crane of Cheers and Frasier.
+Washington: Dr. Frasier Crane of Cheers and Frasier.

 Wisconsin: Arthur Fonzarelli of Happy Days.